 What are Interstitial Ads?

 Interstitial ads are noticeable ad formats that cover the interface of the site.
-These ads fill the screen on a mobile device or either float over a webpage on desktop.
+These ads either fill the screen on a mobile device or float over a webpage on a desktop.

 Why Use Interstitials?

-- Don’t overcrowd your website with too many ads; it can affect your traffic and increase bounce rate.
+- Don’t overcrowd your website with too many ads–it can lead to a negative user experience, which in turn will affect your traffic and increase bounce rate.

 - Avoid working with multiple Google accounts because there is a possibility that interstitials will be displayed more than allowed.